2008 United States Senate election in New Jersey: Debates

+The first poll conducted after the primaries showed a tighter than expected race between Lautenberg and Zimmer, with the two candidates in a virtual tie.

 On October 29, 2008, a debate between Lautenberg and Zimmer was held on the radio station NJ 101.5.

 On November 1, 2008, the two candidates debated for the second time on New Jersey Network, in the only televised debate agreed to by the Lautenberg campaign.